top of page

 Our Nation and the world are not the same as they were 50 years ago.
 Natural disasters seem more prevalent and the possibility of terrorist activity has increased dramatically.
 There is a real need for trained professionals that can respond to unfortunate events when they occur.
 OSRT was formed to meet the challenges posed by our changing world.

-NEVER A CHARGE FOR OUR SERVICES.
+THERE IS NEVER A CHARGE FOR OSRT SERVICES.

 MISSION